antistereotip/ghost/SOCIETY/blackpaper.md

 just call it a codebook.

 ## Features
-- Hyperloop for transporting data through network (also Feture for Eternity)
+- Hyperloop for transporting data through network (also Feature for Eternity)
 - Telnet Access Feature
 - BBS and Gopher Feature
 - Socket I/O Feature